oxblixxx/devops-project/project 8/walkthrough_2.md

 Put in the details of the NFS server.
 Under key, paste the private key there `id_rsa`.
 Add SSH server:

-hostname = can be the NFS private ip address username = user to authenticate login, ubuntu is used since we didn't create any user yet remote directory = /mnt/apps/html
+- hostname: can be the NFS private ip address
+- username: user to authenticate login, ubuntu is used since we didn't create any user yet
+- remote directory: /mnt/apps/html

 NB: Use `pwd` to get current working directory to navigate to and the directory should have a write priviledge set.
 Priviledges depends on the use case and security should be put in consideration. `sudo chmod 775 /path/to/file`